Venice, a city like no other, is a labyrinth of canals, bridges, and architectural wonders where for many it’s an actual pleasure to get lost.

 Venice Tourist Attractions

 Venice is a shrine of treasures and I have noted some incredible ones in this guide.
-You now know more about six of the top Venice tourist attractions.
+You now know more about at least 14 of the top Venice tourist attractions.

-Along with some of the free things to do in Venice be sure to add these places to your itinerary and make the most of your time in Venice.
+Along with some of the free things to do in Venice I have shared on this blog, be sure to add these places to your itinerary and make the most of your time in Venice.

 📌 Like this article?
 Click to Pin it…